akash-network/docs/guides/validators/gentx.md

 ## 1. Generate Genesis Transaction (GenTx)

 Create a genesis transaction to become a Akash Genesis validator, you can create one using `gentx` command from the `akashd`.
-To create the genesis transaction using the key `alice` and a monitor `mymoniker`:
+To create the genesis transaction using the key `alice` and a moniker `mymoniker`:

 ```sh
 akashd init mymoniker --chain-id akashnet-1